Paul served in the U.S. Navy 1967–1971. He was stationed in Illinois, California, Texas, and on bases in Taiwan, Japan

-After the first 96 count manual practice and dinner, we returned to the barracks to set up our daily living routine.
+After the first 96-count manual practice and dinner, we returned to the barracks to set up our daily living routine.
 We were assigned to different platoons and given various duties in the barracks.
-While other platoons were responsible ofr cleaning the head (lavatory), windows, and company commander's office, our platoon had to sweep and mop the deck and all ladders.
+While other platoons were responsible for cleaning the head (lavatory), windows, and company commander's office, our platoon had to sweep and mop the deck and all ladders.

 Following taking showers in a common open area, it was time to wash our uniforms.
 This was done by putting them on concrete slabs and using stiff brushes with soap for cleaning.
 Our washed uniforms were then either hung outside when the weather was good or put into a drying room when there was rain.

 During the last 30-45 minutes of the day prior to taps or lights out at 2100, we were expected to study our Bluejackets Manual and memorize the 11 general orders of a sentry.
 There was also time to shine shoes, polish belt buckles, and write letters home.

 Overview of Navy Boot Camp Training

-After three days of processing and transitioning from civilian to military life, I began nine weeks of formal navy boot camp or recruit basic training on or around June 19, 1967.
+After three days of processing and transitioning from civilian to military life, I began nine weeks of a formal Navy boot camp or recruit basic training on or around June 19, 1967.
 These nine weeks were divided into the first five weeks of learning basic navy seamanship recruit facts, one service week, and four weeks of recruit advanced training.